DEalog/mobile/README.md

 The application supports dark mode via Flutter's embedded support.

+### App Icons

+To simplify the generation of app icons for iOS and Android, we use the [Flutter Launcher Icons](https://pub.dev/packages/flutter_launcher_icons) plugin.

+If the app icons are changed within the asset directory, you have to run ```flutter pub run flutter_launcher_icons:main``` to update the icons in the iOS and Android project.

 ### Platform Abstraction

 We use [Platform Widgets](https://pub.dev/packages/flutter_platform_widgets) to simplify the codebase regading the platform specific styles (Material for Android devices and Cupertino for iOS devices).